 Each product we feature has been independently selected and reviewed by our editorial team.
 If you make a purchase using the links included, we may earn commission.

 About 18 billion pounds of plastic end up in the oceans each year, according to National Geographic.
-The so-called, Great Pacific Garbage Patch, a floating “island” of plastic and trash between Hawaii and California is now more than three times the size of California.
+The so-called Great Pacific Garbage Patch, a floating “island” of plastic and trash between Hawaii and California, is now more than three times the size of the Golden State.
 Needless to say, the environmental crisis we are facing is massive and it becomes bigger every time a plastic item ends up in the ocean.
-In fact, fashion is one of the top five most polluting industries in the world right now.
+As it turns out, fashion is one of the top five most polluting industries in the world right now.

 Fortunately, this is something some brands are trying to change for the better.
 As consumers have grown more aware of the environmental problems facing our planet and make more eco-conscious decisions, fashion companies have embraced sustainability as well.
 Thanks to technology, they are able to develop new production techniques that use fewer chemicals and water, as well as fabrics made from recycled plastic such as nylon and polyester.

 So to celebrate Earth Day, April 22, we rounded up the best eco-friendly alternatives of the fashion items we wear and carry the most with us each day.

 The frame of this cool pair of shades is entirely made from recycled fishing nets, and the lenses provide 100 percent UV protection and polarization.

 Patagonia Women's One-Piece Nireta Swimsuit in Bluff River

 Patagonia is one of the most environmentally friendly brands right now offering a very wide range of items—from raincoats to beachwear—made from recycled materials.
 We love this stylish one-piece swimsuit made from recycled polyester and nylon as well as spandex.